ccarlin/MailPickupAgent/README.md

 npm run aiTest
 ```

 The configured AI server must be running.
 This command does not require `AI_CHECK_ENABLED` to be set because it calls the AI checker directly.
+Set the `AI_SYSTEM` configuration value to `OLLAMA` (default) or `LLAMACPP` to choose which backend to test.

 Configuration is selected from the `NODE_ENV` environment variable; the `NODE_ENV` property inside `development.json` does not select that file.
 On Windows, use the development configuration with: